🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 Is it worse for us to infantilize you by saying that men should protect you from yourself?

-If you're getting punched in the face by a biological male because you've gotten exactly what you voted for.
+Or is it worse if you're getting punched in the face by a biological male because you've gotten exactly what you voted for?

 Which is worse.

-And one thing too that's really funny, I will say, is you'll often hear this, and this is important in this context, because women will say, well, you know what, men have run the world for 4,000 years.
+And one thing, too, that's really funny, I will say, is you'll often hear this, and this is important in this context, because women will say, well, you know what, men have run the world for 4,000 years.

 Why don't we let the women have a try?